archive-of-now/archive-of-now.github.io/_trinity/climate-cascades-and-edge-seeking-order.md

 ---
+version: "1.0"
+series: "Trinity Framework"
+kind: case-study
 sort_index: 20
+nav_title: "Climate Cascade"
+tags:
-layout: trinity
+  - trinity
+  - systems
+  - essays

 title: "Climate Cascade and the Edge-Seeking Order"
-excerpt: |
+description: |
   A structural view of climate deadlock: not as failed will, but as the behaviour of a coupled system where fossil infrastructures, financial recursion, and national security logics all bias the field toward delayed and partial rebalancing.

+deck: |
+  A slow Equilibrium Cascade in a field that is structurally rewarded for pushing against planetary limits.

 ---

-*A slow Equilibrium Cascade in a field that is structurally rewarded for pushing against planetary limits.*

 ## 0. Scope, method, and staging